 The Reverse Mortgage program has changed dramatically in the last couple of years.
-The NEW Reverse Mortgage is now recommended by many financial planners and licensed professionals due to the recent improvements and protections put in place.
+Many financial planners and licensed professionals now recommend the NEW Reverse Mortgage due to the recent improvements and protections put in place.

-Register to receive a free customized proposal and receive my
+Register to receive a free customized proposal and receive your

 free Reverse Mortgage Handbook